CClemensJr/seattle-ja-401d4-quotes/README.md

 # Quotes
-> Provide a brief description of what the application does
+> This application displays a random quote every time the application is run.

 ## How to Use
-> Include clear instructions of how to install dependencies and run the app after someone clones the repo.
+> Clone the repo, build the project, run the app!